Sam-Spencer/BarChart/README.md

 ##Loading Data with NSArray
 Filling your Bar Chart with data from an NSArray is the easiest and most flexible way to setup and load data into a `BarChartView`.
 Bar Chart provides a simple method that properly formats and generates an `NSArray` for use with a Bar Chart.
 Here's how you can easily generate data for a Bar Chart:

-    //Generate properly formatted data to give to the bar chart NSArray *array = [barChart createChartDataWithTitles:[NSArray arrayWithObjects:@"Title 1", @"Title 2", @"Title 3", @"Title 4", nil] values:[NSArray arrayWithObjects:@"4.7", @"8.3", @"17", @"5.4", nil]
+    // Generate properly formatted data to give to the bar chart NSArray *array = [barChart createChartDataWithTitles:[NSArray arrayWithObjects:@"Title 1", @"Title 2", nil] values:[NSArray arrayWithObjects:@"5.7", @"8.3", nil]
-                                                  colors:[NSArray arrayWithObjects:@"87E317", @"17A9E3", @"E32F17", @"FFE53D", nil]
+                                                  colors:[NSArray arrayWithObjects:[UIColor redColor], [UIColor blueColor], nil]
-                                             labelColors:[NSArray arrayWithObjects:@"FFFFFF", @"FFFFFF", @"FFFFFF", @"FFFFFF", nil]];
+                                             labelColors:[NSArray arrayWithObjects:[UIColor darkGrayColor], [UIColor darkGrayColor], nil]];

 As you can see, there are four different arrays you must pass as a parameter (none of the arrays can be nil, and they all must have the same number of objects).
 The first array, `Titles`, should contain the labels for each bar on the X-Axis from left to right.
 The second array, `values`, should contain the value of each bar from left to right.
-The last two arrays, `colors` and `labelColors`, should contain HEX values for each bar and its label from left to right.
+The last two arrays, `colors` and `labelColors`, should contain either `UIColor` objects OR HEX strings for each bar and its label from left to right.

 The above method returns an `NSArray` if the arrays are properly formatted, if not the method will return `nil` and an error will be printed in the log.